damianhakert/damianhakert.github.io/source/comparison/index.html.md

 ## GitLab.com vs. GitHub.com

 ### Everything mentioned in GitLab versus GitHub

 ### Unlimited public private repositories and unlimited collaborators for free.

 ### GitLab.com runs GitLab Enterprise Edition with all its features.

 ### GitLab.com has free GitLab CI if you bring your own Runner or use the shared Runners

+### GitHub.com has faster pageloads than GitLab.com

+Improving this is a [work in progress](https://gitlab.com/gitlab-com/operations/issues/42/).

 [Read more about GitLab CI](/gitlab-ci)